-Open Spaces are events organized by the agile community, a group with more than 2000 members in Argentina.
-Hexacta hosts these gatherings on a regular basis, which always gets a very positive feedback from the community.
+Open Spaces are events organized by the Agile community, a group with more than 2000 members in Argentina.
+Hexacta hosts these gatherings on a regular basis, which always gets very positive feedback from the community.

 This time, we had 25 participants in attendance who suggested several topics that were of interest to them.
 After the vote, two related topics were the ones chosen for discussion:

 2. The cultural context needed on transitioning companies for adapting to the agile world